uchicago-dsi/broadbandequity/README.md

 #### Analysis

 This folder contains notebooks used to analyze the data.
-+ [acs_aggregate_analysis.ipynb](analysis/acs_aggregate_analysis.ipynb) is the Jupyter notebook containing the code used to import, clean, analyze, merge, and visualize summaries of the fetched aggregate ACS, CCVI, and Hardship data for a community area level analysis.
++ [acs_aggregate_analysis.ipynb](analysis/acs_aggregate_analysis.ipynb) is a Jupyter notebook used to import, clean, analyze, merge, and visualize summaries of the fetched aggregate ACS, CCVI, and Hardship data for a community area level analysis.
-+ [acs_individual_analysis.ipynb](analysis/acs_individual_analysis.ipynb) is the Jupyter notebook containing the code used to import, clean, analyze, merge, and visualize summaries of the fetched individual ACS data for a household level analysis.
++ [acs_individual_analysis.ipynb](analysis/acs_individual_analysis.ipynb) is a Jupyter notebook used to import, clean, analyze, merge, and visualize summaries of the fetched individual ACS data for a household level analysis.
-+ [acs_visualizations.ipynb](analysis/acs_visualizations.ipynb) is the Jupyter notebook containing the code used to import and visualize the fetched aggregate ACS data.
++ [acs_visualizations.ipynb](analysis/acs_visualizations.ipynb) is a Jupyter notebook used to import and visualize fetched aggregate ACS data.
-+ [cps_analysis.ipynb](analysis/cps_analysis.ipynb) is the Jupyter notebook containing the code used to import, clean, analyze, merge, and visualize summaries of the fetched Current Population Survey (CPS) data.
++ [cps_analysis.ipynb](analysis/cps_analysis.ipynb) is a Jupyter notebook  used to import, clean, analyze, merge, and visualize summaries of the fetched Current Population Survey (CPS) data.
-+ [fcc_analysis.ipynb](analysis/fcc_analysis.ipynb) is the Jupyter notebook containing the code used to import, clean, analyze, merge, and visualize summaries of the fetched FCC data.
++ [fcc_analysis.ipynb](analysis/fcc_analysis.ipynb) is a Jupyter notebook used to import, clean, analyze, merge, and visualize summaries of the fetched FCC data.

 ---

 #### Data

 This folder contains the raw and processed data used in our analysis.
-+ [CMAP_2019_comm_data.csv](data/CMAP_2019_comm_data.csv) is the csv with Community Area information for spatial validation.
++ [CMAP_2019_comm_data.csv](data/CMAP_2019_comm_data.csv) is a csv with Community Area information for spatial validation.
-+ [comm_areas.csv](data/comm_areas.csv) and [tracts_comm_areas.csv](data/tracts_comm_areas.csv) are the csvs used to crosswalk Census tracts to Chicago community areas for ACS data analysis.
++ [comm_areas.csv](data/comm_areas.csv) and [tracts_comm_areas.csv](data/tracts_comm_areas.csv) are csvs used to crosswalk Census tracts to Chicago community areas for ACS data analysis.
-+ [acs5_aggregate.csv](data/acs5_aggregate.csv) is the csv with ACS 5-year aggregate data.
++ [acs5_aggregate.csv](data/acs5_aggregate.csv) is a csv with ACS 5-year aggregate data.
-+ [acs5_indvidual.csv](data/acs5_individual.csv) is the csv with ACS 5-year individual data.
++ [acs5_indvidual.csv](data/acs5_individual.csv) is a csv with ACS 5-year individual data.
-+ [acs5_profile.csv](data/acs5_profile.csv) is the csv with ACS 5-year profile data.
++ [acs5_profile.csv](data/acs5_profile.csv) is a csv with ACS 5-year profile data.
-+ [cps_individual.csv](data/cps_individual.csv) is the csv with the CPS individual data.
++ [cps_individual.csv](data/cps_individual.csv) is a csv with the CPS individual data.
-+ [chicago_internet.csv](data/chicago_internet.csv) is the csv of the final table showing total populations, number of households, broadband access, and sociodemographics by Chicago community area.
++ [chicago_internet.csv](data/chicago_internet.csv) is a csv of the final table showing total populations, number of households, broadband access, and sociodemographics by Chicago community area.
-+ [covid_index.csv](data/covid_index.csv) is the csv of the CCVI scores.
++ [covid_index.csv](data/covid_index.csv) is a csv of the CCVI scores.
-+ [hardship_index.csv](data/hardship_index.csv) is the csv of the hardship scores.
++ [hardship_index.csv](data/hardship_index.csv) is a csv of the hardship scores.
 + [fcc_acs_combined_community_areas](data/fcc_acs_combined_community_areas) and [fcc_acs_combined_tracts](data/fcc_acs_combined_tracts) are csvs containing combined ACS and FCC data at a community area and tract level, respectively.

 Note: _Raw_ FCC Form 477 data is not included in the repository due to size (`chi_fcc.csv` is .gitignore'd).
 Please see the code cells at the beginning of [fcc_analysis.ipynb](analysis/fcc_analysis.ipynb) to fetch, filter, and write `chi_fcc.csv` locally.